apple0032/elastic-agent/README.md

-# Middleware of the IG showing platform and the elasticsearch Cloud
+# API Middleware of the Instagram ranked feed platform

+`This API agent connect with the elasticsearch Cloud, and retrieve Index documents from elasticsearch Index API by using node package 'elastic/elasticsearch' `

-## enviorment
+## Set up Envenviorment
-- Need cloud id & apiKey
+- Need cloud id & apiKey setup in .env
+- run `docker compose up -d` in the root folder